 Riding with the OBD2 connected.

-There is enough room under the rear seat to store the OBD2 diagnostic tool and keep it permanently connected.
+There is enough room under the rear seat of my Yamaha MT07 to store the OBD2 diagnostic tool.
+This means you can keep it permanently connected.
 This way if you are out riding you can keep a history of your trends.

 The Yamaha outboard code reader connects to the Torque app which is a very powerful program.
 It can give you a whole heap of information that can be used to not only diagnose problems with your motorcycle but also feedback on your riding styles like acceleration, fuel economy, and much more.
 Perfect for track days.